4norak/Bitburner-Scripts/README.md

 # Bitburner Scripts

-A collection of scripts for the game Bitburner (https://github.com/danielyxie/bitburner).
+A collection of scripts for the game [Bitburner](https://github.com/danielyxie/bitburner).

 ## Coding Contracts